Early Origins of the Smitley family

 Early Notables of the Smitley family (pre 1700)

-Prominent bearers of the family name Smitley during this time period were Bernhard Schmidt (1630-1708), known as "Father Smith", who was a famous organ builder; Georg Philipp Schmidt (1766-1849), known as "Schmidt from Luebeck", who was a physician and Romantic poet; Friederich Wilhelm Schmidt (1764-1838), who was a Prussian pastor and...
-Another 72 words (5 lines of text) are included under the topic Early Smitley Notables in all our PDF Extended History products and printed products wherever possible.
+Prominent bearers of the family name Smitley during this time period were Bernhard Schmidt (1630-1708), known as "Father Smith", who was a famous organ builder; Georg Philipp Schmidt (1766-1849), known as "Schmidt from Luebeck", who was a physician and Romantic poet; Friederich Wilhelm Schmidt (1764-1838), who was a Prussian pastor and poet; Christoph von Schmid (1768-1854), Roman Catholic priest and writer of...
+Another 61 words (4 lines of text) are included under the topic Early Smitley Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Smitley family to the New World and Oceana